 Agent Editing Guide

-This guide is the operational playbook for agents editing Noma documents.
-The rule is simple: discover IDs, patch the smallest stable block, validate the result, and never rewrite a whole file unless the user explicitly asks for a migration.
+This is the operational playbook for agents editing Noma documents.
+The rule is simple: read scoped context, discover IDs, choose the smallest stable patch, prove the edit, apply it only after the proof passes, validate the result, and never rewrite a whole file unless the user explicitly asks for a migration.

 The safe editing loop